Hard Luck Blues

 "Hard Luck Blues" is a 1950 song by Roy Brown and His Mighty-Mighty Men.
-The single, backed by The Griffin Brothers Orchestra, was the most successful on Brown's career, reaching the number-one spot on the US Billboard R&B chart.
+The single, backed by the Griffin Brothers Orchestra, was the most successful of Brown's career, reaching the number-one spot on the US Billboard R&B chart.
 "Hard Luck Blues" reflected the ritual expression of inward griefs.
+The song was written by Brown and AllMusic's correspondent, Bruce Eder, noted that the track was "almost unbearably tortured".